microkits/docs-website/websites/microinjection/docs/core-concepts/registrations.md

 container.register("release year");
 ```

-You can also use [Configuration objects](configurations) to add registrations to your container.
+You can also use [Modules](modules) to add registrations to your container.

 ### Using a Provider